Search-and-matching theory: Related theories

+Stable matching theory (also called matching under preferences) is a theory that studies rules and algorithms for centralized computations of matchings satisfying certain normative properties.
+In contrast, search-and-matching theory studies decentralized formations of matchings, and focuses on positive (descriptive) analysis.

 The matching function

 A matching function is a mathematical relationship that describes the formation of new relationships (also called 'matches') from unmatched agents of the appropriate types.
 For example, in the context of job formation, matching functions are sometimes assumed to have the following 'Cobb–Douglas' form: